- Education and Science»

 The smallest pyramid was built by Pharaoh Menkaure around 2490 B.C.
 The second pyramid (see middle) was built by Pharaoh Khafre around 2520 B.C.
 The last pyramid which is the tallest (the second appears taller because its base was built up 33 ft. higher) was built under Pharaoh Khufu’s rule; The Great Pyramid of Giza.

 The Great Pyramid located at Giza near Cairo, Egypt has ever since secured its position as one of the Seven Wonders of the Ancient World.
 This stupendous piece of architecture was built around 2550 B.C. under Pharaoh Khufu’s rule.
 For more than 4,000 years, it gained its reputation as the tallest building in the world up until the early 13th century AD and again from the mid-16th century AD till late 18th century AD.
 Among the 7 Ancient Wonders, only the Great Pyramid of Giza can now be seen relatively intact, notwithstanding the fact that this “structural wonder” was built long before all the other enlisted Ancient Wonders.
-For 450 decades and counting, the Great Pyramid has endured to exist on the deserted place of Egypt, exemplifying Egyptians’ advancement in architecture and engineering; leaving an evident mark of great political power and authority, wellness and national sentiment.
+For 450 decades and counting, the Great Pyramid has endured to exist on the deserted place of Egypt, exemplifying Egyptians’ advancement in architecture and engineering; leaving an evident mark of great political power and authority.

 It is true that today’s civilization has reached its ascendancy in almost every domain: Science and technology, Mathematics, medicine etc., encompassing the early civilizations.
 But despite of this huge gap in advancement, the early Egyptian civilization has proven to be exceedingly outstanding during the historical times.
 This claim is clearly evident in their construction of the Great Pyramid.